ni/nimi-python/docs/nidcpower/attributes.rst

     Selects either local or remote sensing of the output voltage for the specified channel(s).
     Refer to the Local and Remote Sense topic in the NI DC Power Supplies and SMUs Help for more  information about sensing voltage on supported channels and about devices that support local and/or remote sensing.
-    Default Value: The default value is NIDCPOWER_VAL_LOCAL if the device supports local sense.
-Otherwise, the default and only supported value is NIDCPOWER_VAL_REMOTE.
+    Default Value: The default value is :py:data:`~nidcpower.Sense.LOCAL` if the device supports local sense.
+Otherwise, the default and only supported value is :py:data:`~nidcpower.Sense.REMOTE`.